AdobeDocs/workfront.en/help/timesheets/timesheets/timesheets-overview.md

 Timesheets enable you to track the time that users spend on work.

-You can log&nbsp;time in *Adobe Workfront* in a variety of ways, usually at the level of the project, task, or issue where the work is performed.
+You can log time in `Adobe Workfront` in a variety of ways, usually at the level of the project, task, or issue where the work is performed.
 The time logged against tasks, issues, and projects also displays in your timesheet.

 You can also log time for non-project work, under general hours.
 Time for general hours can be recorded only in your timesheet.

-For more information about logging time in *Workfront*, see [Log time](../../timesheets/create-and-manage-timesheets/log-time.md).
+For more information about logging time in `Workfront`, see [Log time](../../timesheets/create-and-manage-timesheets/log-time.md).

 >[!NOTE]
 >
->The *Workfront* mobile app also allows you to post updates, change logged time, enter comments, and close your timesheet.
+>The `Workfront` mobile app also allows you to post updates, change logged time, enter comments, and close your timesheet.

 ## Understand project time vs non-project time